 Applications for deferred entry are welcome, and candidates so applying will not be made conditional offers more demanding than candidates for immediate entry.
 While successful applicants commonly need academic records that are somewhat more distinguished than candidates at the borderline for selection, there has in practice been no significant difference between their success rate and that of candidates not seeking a deferred place.

 Colleges assign applications to a band according to the UCAS application.
-At present a large majority of candidates are shortlisted.

 For any candidate the college wishes to reject, a case must be made to the Admissions Coordinator, who may